 - Minimal Service Fees.
 SDFCU Visa Platinum Credit Card’s service fees are either very reasonable or totally nonexistent.
 You don’t have to worry about foreign transaction fees, balance transfer fees, or cash advance fees for in-person transactions, and the cash advance fee for ATM transactions is quite reasonable (just $3, regardless of transaction size).
 This is a huge advantage over many competing low APR and cash back credit cards, which can charge up to 5% for balance transfers and cash advances, and up to 3% for foreign transactions.

 - Potential for Very Low APR.
 The low end of this card’s APR range is exceedingly low – just 8.49%.
 What’s more, this rate applies to cash advances too, not just purchases and balance transfers.
-Even popular low APR cards such as Barclaycard Ring Mastercard and Chase Slate levy annual interest charges north of 8%.
+Even popular low APR cards such as Barclaycard Ring Mastercard and Chase Slate levy annual interest charges north of 10%.
+(See Ring’s terms and conditions for more details.)
 The leading cash back cards’ interest charges are typically higher than 12%.
 If you want the freedom to carry a balance on a rewards-bearing credit card, it’s hard to do better than SDFCU Visa Platinum Credit Card.

 - High Credit Limits for Qualified Cardholders.
 This card’s credit limit ranges as high as $100,000 for qualified cardholders.
 That’s extremely generous – in fact, far higher than most competing consumer cards, whose limits typically stop between $10,000 and $20,000.
 If you’re financing a major home improvement project or have high ongoing spending needs for any other reason, this is a potentially powerful advantage.